“I’m Here to Defend the Wellbeing of Our Staff and Children”

 The sudden outbreak of COVID-19 (coronavirus disease 2019) during this Chinese New Year posed a great threat to the health and safety of everyone in the entire nation of China.
 It is a critical test of humanity’s will, wisdom, emotions and morality.
 In this test the medical staff of the Changsha Care Centre have boldly stepped up and patiently persevered at the forefront, protecting the lives of young people with special needs.

 The coronavirus has been rampant, which put the Wuhan city and Hubei province under lockdown.
 Subsequently, Changsha launched its Level 1 highest emergency response.
 At 3PM on February 1st, the Changsha No.1 Welfare Centre officially started closed-off management.
-When Rainbow’s medical staff heard about this news, it was already 10AM on February 1st, which left only a few hours for them to get prepared.
+When Changsha Care Centre’s medical staff heard about this news, it was already 10AM on February 1st, which left only a few hours for them to get prepared.

 It was by no means an easy task to transport all the necessary medications and first-aid supplies to the young people in our community group homes.
 The quantity of the long-term oral medication required was easier to calculate, but it was difficult to estimate the amount of emergency medication needed in this case.
 That day also happened to be the day we would manage the inventory of long-term medication in the group homes.
 There was a shortage of important medical supplies such as masks and thermometers, so the staff had to purchase them at the store…in a word, it was one thing after another.
 Thankfully, the medical staff had experience with several disease outbreaks in the past such as SARS, chickenpox and Hepatitis A, and they are seasoned medical staff.
 They are knowledgeable about how to implement some feasible measures to cut off transmission routes, and how to decide the order of priority when problems arise.

 One of the staff wrote about what she experienced on the day of February 1st: